 See what I am talking about.
 Themes are usually a bit hard to construe, especially if you don’t give the time and space for them to be looked into and assessed.
 But once you do, you typically begin to see how your relationships seem like a continuation of each other, with only the faces and the names changing.
 And if that sounds frustrating and limiting, then we understand, because they are.

-Our patterns really decide how well we are able to live our lives and how we bring ourselves to form relationship with another.
+Our patterns really decide how well we are able to live our lives and how we bring ourselves to form a relationship with another.
 And while it is easy to question all patterns, it is important to remember that some patterns actually help us live better.
 For example, an acquaintance once told me, “I don’t get why people talk about conditioning like it’s all wrong.
 Some of it is right and that’s what keeps us alive.”
 Absolutely true.

 However, without investigation, some of us can say, we’d be tied to toxicity for the rest of our lives.
 And that’s why it serves to get a grip on how our patterns define us and what we do to enhance the power our patterns have over us.

-What is a relationship pattern?
+What is the relationship pattern?

 It would be completely justified if you do happen to ask this question.
 But to break it down, relationship patterns are defined by three things: